SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Streams/ReadMe.md

        logic are in those subclasses.

    *   Stream APIs are intrinsically blocking.
-This makes working with them simpler, since code using Streams doesnt need to be written to handle both blocking and non-blocking behavior.
+This makes working with them simpler, since code using Streams doesn't need to be written to handle both blocking and non-blocking behavior.
 	   You can always use the stack to maintain the context of your operation (clearer than closures) and never be surprised when a 'mode' is set on a stream making it non-blocking.